Positivity and representations of surface groups: Positive representations and Cayley components

-Let us recall that for real split Lie groups $\G$, the Hitchin component was originally defined by Hitchin as the image of the Hitchin section~$\Phi$ which assigns to a tuple of holomorphic differentials on a Riemann surface $\Sigma$ a $\G$-Higgs bundle on $\Sigma$.
+Let us recall that for a real split Lie group $\G$, the Hitchin component was originally defined by Hitchin as the image of the Hitchin section~$\Phi$ which assigns to a tuple of holomorphic differentials on a Riemann surface $\Sigma$ a $\G$-Higgs bundle on $\Sigma$.
 Let us denote the image of $\Phi$ by $\mathcal{P}(\Sigma, \G)$.
-Through the non-abelian Hodge correspondence the set $\mathcal{P}(\Sigma, \G)$ corresponds to a subset of the representation variety $\operatorname{Rep}^+(\pi_1(S),\G)$, which we denote by the same symbol.
-Hitchin showed that $\mathcal{P}(\Sigma, \G)$ is open and closed and the map $\Phi$ gives an explicit parameterization of the components of $\mathcal{P}(\Sigma, \G)$.
-In the case of maximal representations a similar but more complicated parameterization of the space of maximal representations was obtained in several works by Bradlow, Garc\'ia-Prada and Gothen.
-For simple Lie groups admitting a $\Theta$-positive structure, the authors of~\cite{Biquard:2017vs} (see also \cite{BCGGO_general} for classical groups and \cite{GarciaPrada:2013be} for $\mathsf{Sp}(2n)$) in a similar way define subsets $\mathcal{P}_e(\Sigma,\G)$ of the moduli space of $\G$-Higgs bundles by giving precise parameterizations of the set.
-They prove that the sets $\mathcal{P}_e(\Sigma,\G)$ are open and closed in $\operatorname{Rep}^+(\pi_1(S),\G)$.
-They further prove that all representations in $\mathcal{P}_e(\Sigma,\G)$ have compact centralizer and do not factor through a proper parabolic subgroup.
-This implies that $\mathcal{P}_e(\Sigma,\G)$ is contained in $\operatorname{Rep}^*(\pi_1(S),\G)$.
-They further show that these sets $\mathcal{P}_e(\Sigma,\G)$ contain an open set of $\Theta$-positive representations.
+Through the non-Abelian Hodge correspondence the set $\mathcal{P}(\Sigma, \G)$ corresponds to a subset of the representation variety $\operatorname{Rep}^+(\pi_1(S),\G)$, which we denote by the same symbol.
+Hitchin showed that $\mathcal{P}(\Sigma, \G)$ is open and closed (hence a union of connected components) and the map $\Phi$ gives a parametrization of $\mathcal{P}(\Sigma, \G)$.
+In the case of maximal representations a similar but more complicated parametrization of the space of maximal representations was obtained in \cite{BGPG2006}, \cite{GarciaPrada:2013be}, and \cite{Biquard:2017vs}.
+For any simple Lie groups admitting a positive structure relative to~$\Theta$, the authors of \cite{BCGGO_general} define in a similar way subsets $\mathcal{P}_e(\Sigma,\G)$ of the moduli space of $\G$-Higgs bundles by giving explicit parametrizations, see also \cite{Collier} and \cite{ABCGGO} for indefinite orthogonal groups.
+They prove that $\mathcal{P}_e(\Sigma,\G)$ is open and closed in $\operatorname{Rep}^+(\pi_1(S),\G)$.
+They further prove that all representations in $\mathcal{P}_e(\Sigma,\G)$ have compact centralizer and thus do not factor through a proper parabolic subgroup.
+They further show that the set $\mathcal{P}_e(\Sigma,\G)$ contains an open subset of $\Theta$-positive representations.